 ‘The brief for Brompton Lakes was to create luxury holiday accommodation, creating an individual look for each lodge with a more urban style.
 The idea was to create more of a retreat, so I wanted to create inspirational interiors but also those that you could totally relax in.
 I try to source a lot of furnishings locally and there are a few antiques which are totally unique.
 I also hand painted much of the furniture and painted canvasses especially for the rooms which does create the special bespoke look of Brompton Lakes.’

 ‘Holly House Farm was derelict when purchased so we had to start from the drawing board.
 We wanted the outside to keep its wonderful North Yorkshire stone farm house character but for the interiors to be more contemporary, that people could enjoy in luxury.
-My favourite piece is the wallpaper in Henry, which is my own design for Zoffany, which started off as a canvas in my studio!’
+My favourite piece is the wallpaper in Georgia, which is my own design for Zoffany, which started off as a canvas in my studio!’

 ‘ 30 Frenchgate is very different from my other projects, being in the centre of Richmond.
 We wanted our guests to enjoy the benefits of being able to walk into the centre of this historic town but to return to an elegant town house which offers very spacious living and a tranquil garden.
 My main focus was to keep the essence of a Georgian building but with more contemporary touches for modern family living.’